 At the low-$V_{\mathrm{max}}$ end, our simulations predict that a handful of diffuse low-mass halos may host faint, low-density isolated dwarf galaxies in the Local Volume.
 These systems may be field analogs of the lowest surface brightness MW satellite galaxies (e.g., Crater 2 and Antlia 2; \citealt{Torrealba160107178,Torrealba181104082}).
 We do not observe significant differences between the isolated CDM and SIDM halo populations in the diffuse, high-$R_{\rm max}$ region of the $R_{\rm max}$--$V_{\rm max}$ plane; this is expected, as those halos have low concentrations and suppressed self-interaction rates~\citep{Kong220405981}.

-On the other hand, we find that several SIDM subhalos remain (or evolve to) very diffuse states, whereas no comparably diffuse CDM subhalos exist in our simulation.
-This may result from mass-loss due to ram-pressure stripping as a consequence of subhalo--host halo interactions in our SIDM simulation (e.g., \citealt{Dooley160308919,Nadler200108754}).
+On the other hand, we find that several SIDM subhalos remain in (or evolve to) very diffuse states, whereas no comparably diffuse CDM subhalos exist in our simulation.
+This may result from mass loss due to ram pressure stripping as a consequence of subhalo--host halo interactions in our SIDM simulation (e.g., \citealt{Dooley160308919,Nadler200108754}).
 At the same time, cored SIDM subhalos may be more efficiently tidally heated, particularly because our MW host has a slightly higher density at intermediate radii compared to CDM to compensate for its central core \citep{Banerjee190612026,Slone210803243}; all of these effects underscore the diversity and environmental dependence of SIDM (sub)halo populations.
 We investigate SIDM effects on diffuse halos further in Section~\ref{sec:udg}.